Qiskit/qiskit/docs/how_to/use_optimizationlevel.rst

 ==============================

-For this example, you will explore the `CSWAP <https://qiskit.org/documentation/stubs/qiskit.circuit.QuantumCircuit.cswap.html>`_ gate, which is a three qubit gate which will be transpiled into one and two qubit gates.
+For this example, you will explore the `CSWAP <https://qiskit.org/documentation/stubs/qiskit.circuit.QuantumCircuit.cswap.html>`_ gate, which is a three-qubit gate which will be transpiled into one and two-qubit gates.

 .. plot::
     :include-source: